Javier Weyler

-Javier Andrés Weyler (born 3 July 1975) is an Argentine-born Venezuelan musician, best known as the drummer for Stereophonics from 2004 to 2012.
+Javier Andrés Weyler (born 3 July 1975) is an Argentinian musician, best known as the drummer for Stereophonics from 2004 to 2012.
 He was the drummer in the Venezuelan band Claroscuro for over nine years until he left the country in 2001 to study audio engineering in London.
 In 2008 he released his first solo album, Lagrima, under the pseudonym of Capitan Melao.

 Career

 Weyler was born in Buenos Aires, Argentina, before moving with his family to Caracas, Venezuela, where he learned music and developed his early career as a drummer.

 1992–2004: Claroscuro and audio engineering

 Weyler was given his first drum kit at the age of thirteen by his father's band drummer and was taught how to play them by Venezuelan drummer Jose Mato.
 In January 1992, he set up his first band, Claroscuro, consisting of himself on drums, Carlos Eduardo Reyes on lead guitar and vocals, and Miguel Delgado on bass guitar.
 In February of the same year, they played their first gig in a venue named 'Dark Hole' in Caracas.
 At seventeen, he was already playing professionally in Venezuela and neighbouring countries with Claroscuro, releasing an EP and two albums with them.
 In March 1997, they became the first Venezuelan band to be in regular rotation on MTV, with the music video for their single "Mantarraya".
 In October 2001, he left the band to move to London to study audio engineering at the SAE Institute.
 He was subsequently replaced by Javier del Castillo on drums, with Claroscuro officially breaking up not long after in 2002.
 He then went on to work in several recording studios as an audio engineer/session drummer.